PGY2 Health System Pharmacy Administration Residency Program director; director of Pharmacy

 Kathleen graduated from the University of Minnesota College of Pharmacy in 2011.
 Following graduation she completed a PGY1 residency at Abbott Northwestern Hospital.
 She is currently a member of the renal/oncology/medical-surgical team at Abbott Northwestern and is a secondary member of the emergency department and medication history teams.
 She currently serves as a co-preceptor for the PGY-1 renal initial decentral rotation.

-Degree from the University Of Minnesota College Of Pharmacy in 2010.
+pharmacy from the University Of Minnesota College Of Pharmacy in 2010.
 Upon

 graduation, he completed his PGY1 Residency at University of Colorado Hospital.